polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 apt install unzip
 ```

-When you have unzipped your Angular frontend you can start your Docker container using the following
+When you have unzipped your Angular frontend you can start your docker container using the following
 command in your VPS from within your unzipped Angular frontend folder.

 ```